vincent-doan/it3220e-dl-superresolution-project/data/README.md

 ![alt text](figure.png "Sample image from DataLoader")

-Two transformations are automatically done - a 768x768 crop (making sure the content of both the low-resolution and high-resolution images still matches) and a ToTensor
+Two transformations are automatically done - a crop of specified size (making sure the content of both the low-resolution and high-resolution images still matches) and a ToTensor

 Note that the length of the dataloader is now 1600, while the original training set only contains 800.
 This is because by specifying num_crops=2, we are essentially creating two datasets by cropping each image randomly two times.
 The two datasets are concatenated to make a final training set.
 For an unaugmented version, simply specify num_crops=1.